apache/arrow-site/faq.md

 #### **What *is* Apache Arrow?**

-Apache Arrow is a software development platform for building high performance applications that process and transport large data sets.
+Apache Arrow is a multi-language toolbox for building high performance applications that process and transport large data sets.
 It is designed to both improve the performance of analytical algorithms and the efficiency of moving data from one system (or programming language to another).